Predifi-com/.github/profile/README.md

 ### 📋 Audit Reports

-🔜 **Coming Soon** - Audit reports will be available here once the audit is complete.
+We are planning a comprehensive security audit for our smart contracts.

-We are currently undergoing a comprehensive security audit.
-Links to full reports will be published here upon completion.
+🔜 **Coming Soon** - Audit reports will be published here once completed.

 **Found a security issue?** Email us at admin@predifi.com